 Resilience is the ability to recover following setbacks, demonstrate composure under pressure and maintain high levels of performance over sustained periods of time.
 Serena William’s career exemplifies this.
 The legend won her first Wimbledon Championship in 2002 and 16 years later became a Wimbledon finalist once again.
 What makes the 2018 achievement even more remarkable is that Williams had given birth a mere 11 months prior.

-In the run up to Wimbledon this year I’ve been reflecting on my tennis career.
+In this year without Wimbledon, I’ve been reflecting on my tennis career.
 Below are my 4 top tips that are most transferable from my experience to any performance environment.

 1. Become familiar with your natural response to pressure